gdaverdin/bioinfo/Lab-8-:-Data-munging-and-visualization.md

 Today we will use R to visualize RNAseq-based gene expression using heatmaps.
-R is a statistical computing language that is open source and free (unlike SAS). https://www.r-project.org
+R is a statistical computing language that is open source and free (unlike SAS). https://www.r-project.org.
+Today you will be generating a heatmap of TMM-normalized FPKM values from an RNAseq differential expression paper I published [(Harkess et al. 2015)](https://www.dropbox.com/s/0s1j2hhhx88n7qs/Harkess_et_al-2015-New_Phytologist-2.pdf?dl=0).

 # Install packages in R